Nikos Pentzaropoulos: Early years and distinction

-Pentzaropulos began playing football in 1940 at the local team, Keravnos Kallitheas.
-In 1943, at the age of 16, he was discovered by the goalkeeping coach of Panionios, Giorgos Roussopoulos, who quackly realized his talent and joined the club.
-He established himself quickly to first team from a young age and in 1948 he became an international with Greece for the first time.
+Pentzaropoulos began playing football in 1940 at the local club, Keravnos Kallithea.
+In 1943, at the age of 16, he was discovered by the goalkeeping coach of Panionios, Giorgos Roussopoulos, who quickly realized his potential and brought him to the club.
+He was quickly established in the senior team from a young age and in 1948 he became an international with Greece for the first time.
+During his spell at the club they won their first and only AFCA league title in 1951.
+The following season they also reached the final, where they lost to Olympiacos in a replay match as they first match ended in a draw.

-He was distinguished for his exceptional reflexes, his ability to save the ball and his successive interceptions on penalty-kicks.
-In a match at Karaiskakis Stadium against Olympiacos, where Pentzaropoulos kicked the ball from the keeper's box but, due to the strong wind, the ball fell towards the middle of the field.
+He was distinguished for his exceptional reflexes, his ability to save the ball and his ability to save penalty kicks.
+In a match at Karaiskakis Stadium against Olympiacos, Pentzaropoulos kicked the ball from the keeper's box but, due to the strong wind, the ball fell towards the middle of the pitch.
 Andreas Mouratis of Olympiacos, who was renowned for his strong shots, unleashed a powerful shot sending the ball towards the goal post of Panionios.
-On the 6-yard-line, as the ball was passing over him, Pentzaropoulos jumped on the air, turned his body 180 degrees, stretched and punched the ball to safety, falling into the nets.
+On the 6-yard-line, as the ball was passing over him, Pentzaropoulos jumped into the air, turned his body 180 degrees, stretched and punched the ball to safety, falling into the nets.
 The crowd was cheering for him for his stunning save and Mouratis ran to him, helped him get up and kissed him.

 Internazionale

-His performances against Denmark at the 1952 Olympics was not to be unnoticed, as the coach of Internazionale, Alfredo Foni, who was on the stadium was impressed and suggested him to sign a professional contract at the Italian club.
-Since the Greek football was amateur at the time and the footballers had any income at all, the professionalism and the exceptionally high wage that was suggested by Inter impressed him, since he was not from a wealthy family and he barely made his living.
+His performances against Denmark at the 1952 Olympics did not go unnoticed, as the manager of Internazionale, Alfredo Foni, who was at the stadium was impressed and suggested him to sign a professional contract at the Italian club.
+Since Greek football was amateur at the time and the footballers had little or no income at all, the professionalism and the exceptionally high wage that was suggested by Inter impressed him, since he was not from a wealthy family and he barely made his living.
 The dream of a professional career in a European top club made him depart for Milan in August 1952.
-He signed a professional contract with Inter and started training with the Italian club, hoping that the administration of Panionios would concent for the transfer.
-However, the unexpected departure of his was negatively handled and they didn't give in to the financial exchanges that the Italians were offering.
-The desirable transfer never took place, despite staying almost one year in Italy.
-In friendly matches with Inter, Pentzaropoulos was also impressive.
+He signed a professional contract with Inter and started training with the Italian club, hoping that the administration of Panionios would consent for the transfer.
+During his time at the Nerazzurri also, he also competed in friendly matches, where he impressed with his performances.
 Indicative of the Italians' adulation for his figure, was an article of an Italian newspaper with a big picture, which was portrayed Pentzaropoulos, blocking the ball high in the air, with the title of the article being "The flying goalkeeper" with the caption "Pentzaropoulos can fly...".
+However, his unexpected departure was negatively handled by the administration of Panionios who didn't give in to the financial exchanges that the Italians were offering.
+The transfer that he desired never materialized, despite staying for almost a whole year in Italy.